 We made some major changes in the beta version based on the insights we gained from the usability testing.

-For one, we adjusted the layout of the input form to be a single vertical column, separated into different steps with short, simple instructions on what kind of input is expected.
-We also restructured the output report into a single column for easier scrolling and printing.
+For one, we restored the layout of the input form to be a single vertical column, separated into different steps with short, simple instructions on what kind of input is expected.
+We also restructured output report into a single column for easier scrolling and printing.

 Additional step added in forms to reduce workflow ambiguity

 We discovered in our testing that users were confused between “drugs they were considering” and “drugs the patient was currently taking.”
 To address this, we created an additional step on the input form specifically for users to enter drugs they are considering.

 By creating two buckets for users to sort this information into, we hope that it will reduce input errors by showing users that these are two different concepts.
 While it does result in a longer workflow, we hope that it makes the steps less ambiguous and therefore reduce the errors produced by wrong inputs.

 As a bonus, the drugs listed in this new step would be put on the report in their own dedicated section so clinicians can see that information more easily without needing to scroll through an entire list of drug recommendations.